How to Make a Compensation Claim for Accidents in Public Places

 Splatt Lawyers can provide legal advice regarding your rights if you are injured in a publicly owned space due to negligence.
 It’s free to know if you can claim compensation and an estimate of damages.
 Call 1800 700 125

-Seek Professional Medical Evaluation
+Seek Professional Medical Treatment

 From the moment the accident occurs, make it a priority to document every detail, including: